 The male's call is an extended rasping or nasal “garvank” or "waaik" that is repeated at intervals of one or two per second.

 Spadefoots are known to produce skin secretions that can be noxious to other animals.
 When handling a spadefoot, it is best to avoid touching your face or eyes until you have washed your hands.

-Similar species: The eastern spadefoot, which occurs in eastern counties along the Mississippi River and in southeastern Missouri, is distinguished by the absense of a raised area between the eyes and by having a sickle-shaped spade at the base of each hind foot.
+Similar species: The eastern spadefoot, which in our state occurs only in eastern counties along the Mississippi River and in the southeastern Missouri Bootheel region, is distinguished by the absence of a raised area (boss) between the eyes and by having a sickle-shaped spade at the base of each hind foot.

 Taxonomy: Often called spadefoot toads, members of the spadefoot family are not true toads, nor are they true frogs, either.
 Members of this amphibian family are called spadefoots because of the spadelike spur on the inner surface of their hind feet that helps them to dig their burrows.